mackson/mackson/README.md

     I'm 34 years old
   and have over 15 years of experience as a Software Engineer and Full Stack
-  Developer. <br/>⚡ I’m currently working at act digital / BTG Pactual
+  Developer. <!--<br/>⚡ I’m currently working at act digital / BTG Pactual-->
   </i>
 </p>